CharithKularathna/bus-booking-frontend/README.md

 # BusBooking

-This is the front-end web application an online bus seat booking platform.
+This is the front-end web application of an online bus seat booking platform.
 The main users of the system are passengers, bus owners, and conductors.
 Passengers can reserve seats using by registering/logging in, and then doing payments using Paypal.
-Bus owners can regiter their buses on our app and add turns/routes so that pasengers can reserve seats accordingly.
+Bus owners can register their buses on our app and add turns/routes so that passengers can reserve seats accordingly.

 🌎 [https://www.busbooking-frontend.web.app/](https://www.busbooking-frontend.web.app/)